 - Be sure to tie the drawstrings and don’t overweight the bags.

 - Bags are available in the HUH Property Management Offices during regular hours.
-Collect and drop your bags at one of the outdoor

-- Reuse Station locations listed above.
+- Reuse Station locations and dates listed here.